-After working at a number of foreign-cuisine restaurants in Istanbul, training at Leiths School of Food and Wine, and another six years at Istanbul’s now closed Changa, Chef Civan Er felt it time to open his own restaurant.
-That was 2013.
+Just off the bustling Istiklal Avenue, Yeni Lokanta’s mission is simple: to use regional ingredients with a very loose interpretation of traditional dishes.
+After all, Yeni Lokanta means “new restaurant.”
+After training at Leiths School of Food and Wine, and working at Istanbul’s -now closed- legendary restaurant Changa, Chef Civan Er opened his restaurant in 2013.
 Years later, the eatery continues to find itself on the radars of newcomers as well as the returning regulars.
 True to its name, the restaurant is modern, but never cold or uninviting.
-The high ceilings, typical Turkish tiles, green pendant lamps make it more comforting than not.
-But, the best part of the décor are the beautiful large doors that span the entire width of the restaurant.
+The high ceilings, typical Turkish tiles, green pendant lamps make it comforting.
+But, the best part of the décor is the beautiful large doors that span the entire width of the restaurant.
 On warm summer nights, the doors open unto the street so that you can hear and watch Istanbul go by.